GNOME/gtk/docs/reference/gtk/css-properties.md

 ## Media Queries

-Since GTL 4.20 [CSS Media Queries](https://www.w3.org/TR/mediaqueries-5/) are supported.
+Since GTK 4.20 [CSS Media Queries](https://www.w3.org/TR/mediaqueries-5/) are supported.
 Media queries can include `not`, `and`, and `or` expressions.

 GTK supports the following media features: